unionlabs/union/sui/ucs03_zkgm/README.md

     packet_data: vector<vector<u8>>,
     packet_timeout_heights: vector<u64>,
     packet_timeout_timestamps: vector<u64>,
-): ExecutionCtx
+): RecvCtx
 ```

 This function parses the zkgm instructions and return the context where the instructions, ibc packets and the pointer to the instruction to be run are stored.
-The fact that `ExecutionCtx` is not implementing drop and it cannot be stored or turned into an object guarantees that the whole PTB will fail unless the `ExecutionCtx`
+The fact that `RecvCtx` is not implementing drop and it cannot be stored or turned into an object guarantees that the whole PTB will fail unless the `RecvCtx`
 is destructed.
 We will see in a moment how this happens.

 Then the returned context will be used to call `recv_packet<T>` as much as needed: